MarcinKilarski/Website-Audit/reports/page-load/page-load-report.md

 #### Overview

 Websites are often built on frameworks and libraries, which contain thousands of lines of code to allow web developers to quickly style pages and add additional functionality.
-Unfortunately, these sites end up using a small percentage of code that is added to their pages.
+However, most sites end up using only a small percentage of that code on their pages.

+Often, plugins that you have installed on your site does not know on which pages you will need to use its functionality.
+So they load CSS and JavaScript files on every page, increasing its size and decreasing the load time.
+It is recommended to configure your site in a way that only loads these files on pages on which are needed, and removes them from others.

 In addition to this, when a site goes through a number of design changes over time, the site usually contains a legacy code which is no longer used.
 As a code base grows, and it becomes more difficult to understand what all the styles are actually for, it starts to slow down your site.